2023 Solar Incentives Guide for Clarence, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels might qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions let you exclude the value added by your solar panels when calculating property taxes on your home.
+- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
+Property tax exemptions let you exclude the added value of your solar system when you're calculating the amount of property tax you need to pay.

 Federal Solar Incentives